brainswax/thegoatchick/docs/KiddingSchedule.md

 This is a quick start guide to kidding baby goats.

 This is only a high level overview, so I highly recommend reading more detailed information from Erica Hopkins' book [The Goat Chick: How To Get Started Raising Goats](https://www.amazon.com/Goat-Chick-Started-Raising-Goats-ebook/dp/B07BD3B7L3/) and her website [thegoatchick.com](http://www.thegoatchick.com/kidding.html).
 This page is largely a summary of Erica's content and meant as a summary for myself to learn.
+See [additional resources](#additional-resources) at the end.

 # The Doe
 ## 4 Weeks Before Kidding
 1. Selenium supplement.
 1. Trim hooves.
+1. Watch for [ketosis](https://goats.extension.org/goat-ketosis/), especially if the doe has many kids or is very large.

 ## Preparing For Birth
 1. The gestation period is 150 days for standard goats and 145 days for miniature breeds.
 Birth is usually within a day or two of that, but like humans can happen earlier or later.
 1. Identifying labor:
   * The broad sacrotuberous ligaments on either side of her rump will loosen and can be felt.
+Feels like a pencil when firm.
   * The udder fills and gets tight.
   * The doe will seek a safe space to birth away from other goats.
 1. When getting close to the due date, check the ligaments and udder often, multiple times daily.